SmartAudioTools/serializejson/README.md

 - supports Python 3.4 or greater.
 - serialize arbitrary python objects (bytes and bytearray are serialized in base64).
-- call the sames objects methodes than pickle. allmost all pickable objects are serializable with serializejson without any modification.
+- call the sames objects methodes than pickle. therefore allmost all pickable objects are serializable with serializejson without any modification.
 - serialized objects are human-readable.
 - only time slower than pickle and much more faster than jsonpickle.
 - can safely load untrusted / unauthenticated sources if autorized_classes list parameter is set carfuly with stricly necessary objects (unlike pickle).
 - can update an existings objects instead of overide thems (serializejson can be used to save and restore in place a complet application state).
-- filter attribut starting with "_" by default (unlik pickle).
+- filter attribut starting with "_" by default (unlike pickle).
-- numpy arrays can be serialized in list with automatique conversion in both way or in a conveservative way.
+- numpy arrays can be serialized in list with automatique conversion in both way or in a conservative way.
 - support circular references and serialize only once time duplicated object (if in a object attribut).
 - try to call attributs setters and propreties setters when loading if set_attributs  = True.
 - accept json with comment (// and /* */).